radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ## Final remarks
-This tutorial has shown you how to use the _pipenet_ class defined in module [_syn_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/syn.py) to resolve vacular networks and to synthesise vascular dMRI signals.
-We have taken you through some basic usage: however, SpinFlowSim allows you to do much more!
+This tutorial has shown you how to use the _pipenet_ class defined in module [_syn_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/syn.py) to resolve vascular networks and to synthesise vascular dMRI signals.
+We have taken you through some basic usage: however, be aware that SpinFlowSim can do much more!

 For example:
 * methods from a _pipenet_ [object](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/syn.py) can be used to generate illustrative spins trajectories ([`GetTrajUniformSeed()`](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/syn.py) method) or to control the details of the signals generation (methods [`dMRISynMea()`](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/manuals/pipenet_manual.md) and [`dMRISynProt()`](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/manuals/pipenet_manual.md), which enable dMRI signal synthesis for **any, custom gradient waveform**);